kallaway/100-days-of-code/r4-log.md

 So yeah, all I pretty much did today was set up a flutter environment in this repo.
 Took a sec, but all the demos run perfectly.
 Will be changing my current coding language from python to dart.

 I SWEAR, I will have actual coding progress made tomorrow.
 I feel bad for not coding sooner, but I do think this will be more useful for me down the road.
 Besides, I'm still following the rule I learned Sunday: TDD is not a substitution for the design phase of a program.

+### R4D7 (12/23/20)

+Upgrading to Flutter was a great decision.
+I feel so much more in my element now, and running tests is better than ever.

+The only con I feel I've gotten from switching are the overreliance of packages.
+I was looking for an example of chess to reference off of, since I am having trouble finding a widget which is just moving a piece around the page.
+But it seems to me everyone in the Flutter community just uses the exact same chess package on pub.dev and nothing else.
+You'd think a community as large as flutter's would have mor originality.

+I was going to code more, but I've done my hour, and I need to learn to just relax when I know I've done my part for the day.
+I spend so much time cathing up on classes and code, it almost never feels like there's a stopping point.
+I also want to play Destiny rn, so whatever.